iot-for-all/iotc-cpm-sample/docs/credentials.md

 ![device_connect_1](../assets/device_connect_1.png)
 ![device_connect_2](../assets/device_connect_2.png)

-For new devices, these are available from the "Administration" page under the "Device Connection" section.
+//this UI just changed, need to take new screenshots For new devices, these are available from the "Administration" page under the "Device Connection" section.
 Make sure "Auto approve" and "SAS tokens" are available and click on "View Keys" to show the Group enrollment primary key.
 ![device_connect_3](../assets/device_connect_3.png)